 The business of The Mulberry Centre is governed by the Trustees.
 The Trustees are all volunteers and work as a team to ensure that within the group there is a diverse range of skills, talents and backgrounds.
 The current trustee body includes: skills and knowledge in providing services in the voluntary sector; fundraising; clinical experience as health professionals caring for cancer patients; and operational management − particularly finance, law and marketing/PR.

-The Trustees meet regularly (approximately 6 times a year) and are responsible for determining the policies and strategic direction of The Mulberry Centre in consultation with the Centre Director.
+The Trustees meet regularly (approximately 6 times a year) and are responsible for determining the policies and strategic direction of The Mulberry Centre in consultation with the Executive Director.
 They are also very involved on a day to day level with the Centre and take part in fundraising and events.

-David Meggitt became involved with The Mulberry Centre soon after retiring from PriceWaterhouseCoopers, where he carried out management consulting assignments for a variety of UK and international clients before being appointed the firm’s UK Finance Director.
+David became involved with The Mulberry Centre soon after retiring from PriceWaterhouseCoopers, where he carried out management consulting assignments for a variety of UK and international clients before being appointed the firm’s UK Finance Director.

 Joy Pearce (Company Secretary)

-She has been a Trustee of The Mulberry Centre since 2004.
+Joy has been a Trustee of The Mulberry Centre since 2004.

 Jane Kelly (Founder Patron and Trustee)

-She has been involved with The Mulberry Centre from the beginning and launched the appeal for funds to build the Centre.
+Jane has been involved with The Mulberry Centre from the beginning and launched the appeal for funds to build the Centre.
 She is its Founder Patron and a former Chair of the Trustees.

-Before working in the public sector, Chris led performance improvement and culture-change initiatives with a variety of clients across manufacturing and engineering industries and holds Master’s and Bachelor’s Degrees in Engineering from Trinity College, Cambridge.
+Prior to working in the public sector, Chris led performance improvement and culture-change initiatives with a variety of clients across manufacturing and engineering industries and holds Master’s and Bachelor’s Degrees in Engineering from Trinity College, Cambridge.

-Phoebe Daws graduated from Cambridge University with a First Class Degree in Law and went on to qualify as a solicitor.
-She worked with Denton Hall, a city London law firm, and, on qualification, she specialised in Commercial Property.
-Following the birth of her first child, she decided to remain at home to bring up her family.
+Phoebe graduated from Cambridge University and went on to qualify as a solicitor.
+She worked with Denton Hall and specialised in Commercial Property, before deciding to remain at home to bring up her family.